mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 The difficult part of implementing the search feature is discarding irrelevant information.
 In the screenshot above, the original ingredient was "1 pound of ground beef," but KetoHub reduced the search result snippet to "Ground beef."

 Throwing away junk words is harder than it looks.
-I originally solved this by writing lots of rules.
+I initially solved this by writing lots of rules.
 One rule was, "remove units of measurement."
 If someone searches for "tab," then "**Tab**asco" is a good match, but they probably don't want to see every recipe that happens to have a "**tab**lespoon" of something.

 But what about "dash"?
 It's an informal unit of measurement ("a dash of cinnamon"), but there's also a popular seasoning called [Mrs. Dash](https://amzn.to/2Ks05bh).
-Okay, I'll refine the rule to: throw away "dash" unless it's preceded by "Mrs."
+Okay, I'll refine the rule to, "throw away 'dash' unless it's preceded by 'Mrs.'"

 Oh, wait.
 That rule doesn't always work because one recipe author perhaps felt that Mrs. Dash's marital status was nobody else's business, so he referred to the seasoning as "*Ms.* Dash."